 Addiction to prescription drugs is an issue faced by millions of Americans each and every day.
-And if you’re one of those affected, you know the toll repeated substance abuse can take on your body and mind.
+If you’re one of those affected, you know the toll repeated substance abuse can take on your body and mind and can cause immense damage to your health until you get treated at one of the Pompano treatment centers and take control over the addiction.
 Indeed, with life-threatening complications and a severe impact to overall well-being, prescription drug abuse a serious illness.

 However, effective treatment is available.
 Keep reading to learn more about addiction to prescription drugs, including spotting the signs of dependence, and overcoming this debilitating disease.